jkingsman/whyami/README.md

 `whyami [--belief]` returns a meaning from a random philosophy of belief, or the meaning as optionally specified by some named `belief` system.

+Also allows for the fantastic command `man whyami`.
+Bruh.
+Deep.

 Disclaimer
 -----
 I mean no offense by any meanings.
 If you see one you disagree with, make a PR.
 This project is very tongue-in-cheek and should not be taken seriously by anyone, nor do any of the meanings necessarily reflect the author's point of view.